 Fisheries in and around coastal Louisiana serve as an important source of seafood for much of the Unites States, and have contributed to New Orleans celebrated reputation as a culinary capital of the world.
 The wetland habitats of the Mississippi River Delta attracts thousands of fisherman and hunters as a mecca of outdoor recreation.
 Powering all of this activity is the abundant energy reserves that lie underneath Louisiana and its surrounding waters.
 Processing and productions facilities for energy commodities are concentrated in the southern reaches of the state, close to the vast pools of oil and natural gas that lie beneath the northern Gulf of Mexico.

 While the region’s legacy industries of maritime, manufacturing, and energy have rebounded since Katrina, the hurricane’s devastation also stimulated a new spirit of entrepreneurship, innovation and technological development.
 An emerging industry sector in the area is the environmental management sector as billions of dollars are invested in the rebuilding of south Louisiana’s wetlands and a system of water management implemented that strengthens the resilience of the region.
-The Great Delta Tours aims to provide an educational tour about the ecosystem of this rich area, as well as discuss the dangerous implications that some of the previously built levees, the oil and gas industry, as well as natural disasters pose to this area.
+The Great Delta Tours provides a unique, immersive tour about the region’s rich, but fragile ecosystem that will ensure, as it is restored a vital economy and quality of life in south Louisiana.
 If you’re interested in learning more about the tour, or looking to book a tour, contact us today!